microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 MSAL and other supported authentication libraries simplify the process for you by handling details such as validation, cookie handling, token caching, and secure connections, allowing you to focus on the functionality of your application.

 Microsoft has built and maintains a wide selection of code samples that demonstrate usage of supported authentication libraries with the Microsoft identity platform.
-To access these code samples, see the [Next steps](#next-steps).
+To access these code samples, see the [Microsoft identity platform code samples](/entra/identity-platform/sample-v2-code?tabs=apptype#service--daemon).

 ## Additional resources